Why choose this course?

 Studio space and equipment:

-In preparation for the exacting demands of broadcasting, it is vitally important that students operate within a realistic studio environment and the University offers such facilities – a dedicated, fully-equipped-to-industry-standard, two studio sound suite and auxiliary equipment.
+In preparation for the exacting demands of broadcasting, it is vitally important that students operate within a realistic studio environment and the University offers such facilities – as well as the new television studio we have a dedicated, fully-equipped-to-industry-standard, two studio sound suite and auxiliary equipment.
 Video and radio digital editing packages are used and industry standard film cameras.

 Responses